 Picture this: You open ChatGPT.
 You type, “How should I write this email?”
 It gives you a suggestion.
 You copy it, tweak it, send it.
 It feels like progress.
-But something’s missing.
-You’re still doing the work.
-The AI is just… there.
-Watching.
-Suggesting.
-Waiting for you to make the next move.
+But you’re still the bottleneck.
+The AI didn’t save you time.
+It just changed what you were doing.
+You went from writing to editing.
+The work is still yours.

 The Three Levels: A Framework

-Think of these three levels like different types of help you might hire for your home.
+Think of these three levels like different types of help around the home.
 An interior design consultant who gives you ideas.
 A programmable thermostat that follows your schedule.
 A property manager who handles everything while you’re away.
-The goal is the same, but the approaches are fundamentally different.
+Each handles more on its own.
+Each requires you to hand over more control.

 Level One: The Assistant